penghuitao/PenghuiTao/_posts/2024-02-16-Longitudinal-Confirmatory-Factor-Analysis.md

 <p>This step ensures that the measurement error variances are the same across time points, completing the strict invariance testing.</p>
 <p>These four Mplus syntax steps should be run in sequence to obtain four result files.
 You will then summarize fit statistics (e.g., χ², RMSEA, CFI) and compute ΔRMSEA and ΔCFI to determine the invariance of your model.</p>
 <h2><strong>Further Reading</strong></h2>
-<p>For more detailed information on measurement invariance, I recommend the following articles:</p>
+<p>For more detailed information on measurement invariance, I recommend the following articles:
 <br>Meade, A. W., Johnson, E. C., & Braddy, P. W. (2008).
 Power and sensitivity of alternative fit indices in tests of measurement invariance. <i>Journal of Applied Psychology, 93</i>(3), 568-592.
 <br>van de Schoot, R., Lugtig, P., & Hox, J. (2012).
-A checklist for testing measurement invariance. <i>European Journal of Developmental Psychology, 9</i>(4), 486–492.
+A checklist for testing measurement invariance. <i>European Journal of Developmental Psychology, 9</i>(4), 486–492.</p>
 <p>That concludes this blog post.
 If you have any questions, feel free to reach out!</p>